 The state constitution precludes agencies from paying for personal services before they are performed.
 We can make progress payments during the life of an agreement based on evidence that a certain amount of work has been completed.
 This should be addressed during negotiations of the agreement before it is signed.
 Maintenance agreements, which are purchased services, can be prepaid for up to a year in advance.
 Some commodities can be prepaid that are not typically on agreements such as subscriptions and memberships.
 The Purchasing Office can work with you on prepaying subscriptions and memberships.

 • What standard contract forms are available from BS&C?

 Loan of Equipment – short term and long term

 Cultural Exchange Agreement

-Other agreements that are used for specific types of services include grant award agreement, subcontractor agreement and private research agreement will be created based upon specific needs.
-Please contact BS&C for further information related to these.
+Other agreements that are used for specific types of services include grant award agreement, subcontractor agreement and private research agreement which will be created based upon specific needs.
+Please contact us for further information related to these.